xcirel/terraform-aws/README.md

 terraform apply
 ```

-## 02 - Terraform - Change and Destroy
+## 02 - Change and Destroy

-When I change data and execute
+When I change simple data and execute
 ```sh
 terraform plan
 ```